willpuckett/stoplight/README.md

 well.
 It aims to provide utility all around the home, and is especially useful when working with blinds and knobs.

+### Features

+- TMC2209 Stepper Driver
+- 1 Ω Sense Resistors (tuned for small motors)
+- HUSB238 PD Controller for dynamic Voltage Control

 ![rear pcb view](.images/stoplight_bottom.jpg)

-Commercial stepsticks have sense resistors that are not properly sized for 'smaller' motors to take advantage of many of TMC2209's features, including stallguard.
+Commercial stepsticks have sense resistors that are not properly sized for 'smaller' motors to take advantage of TMC2209's features, including stallguard.

 > StopLight brings stall sensing to commodity/low cost, high torque motors.